 - Underexposure Adapt - Affects how much the scene is allowed to compensate when looking at an area that is too dark.
 Higher values allow for increased brightness in dark areas.

 - Overexposure Adapt - Affects how much the scene can compensate for overly bright areas.
 Higher values increase the amount the scene dims when viewing something brightly lit.

 Bloom settings allow you to adjust how blown-out or "glowy" bright lights in your scene appear:

 - Bloom Strength - Adjusts the bloom effect of lights in a scene.
 Move the slider to control the balance between the blurred and the original version of the scene.

 - Bloom Width - Affects how wide the blurry fringe gets around light sources.

 There is currently only one property under Light settings: Global Illum Quality.
 For more information, see Global illumination.

-Sound settings let you set and adjust a background sound for the whole scene and choose whether or not to compute reverb on sounds in the scene.
+Background Sound let you set and adjust a background sound for the whole scene and choose whether or not to compute reverb on sounds in the scene.

-- Background Sound - Choose a sound you have uploaded to Sansar.
+- Background Sound - When you choose Inventory as a sound source, choose a sound you have uploaded to Sansar.
 The sound is played in a loop while visiting the scene.
-You can preview the looping sound while editing the scene by clicking Options and enabling Audio Preview.
+You can preview the looping sound while editing the scene by clicking Options and enabling Audio/Video Preview.

-- Background Level dB - Increase or decrease the volume of the looping background sound, measured in decibels (dB).
+- Loudness - Increase or decrease the volume of the looping background sound, measured in decibels (dB) or level.

 - Compute Reverb - Enable to allow the scene to simulate realistic reverb based on objects and materials in the scene.
 For full information, see Compute Reverb.